chuempel/cpd-50/index.md

 kubeletconfig.machineconfiguration.openshift.io/cp4d-sno-config created
 ```

+### Step 3.4 - Watch the Kubelet changes being applied
-Your OCP SNO cluster will be rebooted to apply the changes.
+Your OCP cluster will be rebooted to apply the changes.
 Verify that the changes have been applied.
 ```
 watch -n 10 oc get mcp
 ```